-- From the course page, in the upper right corner, select the Edit icon (⚙) and select Turn editing on.
+- From the course page, in the upper right corner, select Turn Editing On

 - In the week/section you want to add the assignment, select the +Add an activity or resource button.

-- In the menu list, under Activities, select Turnitin Assignment and the Add button.
+- In the menu list, under Activities, select Turnitin.

 - In Grade, enter the number of points the assignment is worth.